 It depends on where you are hiking.
 If you are in a dry climate, like Phoenix or Las Vegas, then the answer is yes.
 In fact, hiking boots can be used to hike through snow if they have not been designated as winter boots (which means they will be insulated)

 Hiking boots and snow boots are both designed for trekking long distances through rough terrain.
-Though they look different from one another, both types of footwear offer cushioning on impact so that your feet do not take all of the shock while walking.
+Though they look different from one another, both types of footwear offer cushioning on impact so that your feet do not take all of the shocks while walking.

 The most important thing is to make sure your boots are actually waterproof (or at least resist water) before you bring them on any hike.

 The last thing you want is for your feet to be wet through, either from snow or rainwater, so look carefully inside the boot in those areas that might not be obvious.